By DAVID DUPONT

 Murals depicting the history of Wood County, and now part of that history, need some work.

 The murals on the third floor of the Wood County Courthouse depict, on the east wall, Fort Meigs in 1813 and facing it on the west wall, one depicting an oil field in 1904.
-The murals were painted in 1910 and 1911 by I.M.
-Taylor, an artist and at the time mayor of Bowling Green.
+The murals were painted * by I.M.
+Taylor, an artist who was also mayor of Bowling Green.

 Nick Foos, facilities director for the county, said that in the past 18 months as work was being done restoring plaster in the second and third floors of the courthouse, workers noticed some paint flaking on the murals.